 About

-Kids Elite Club offers S.T.E.A.M. plus Language academic enrichment that includes science, technology, engineering, mathematics, computers, architecture, chemistry, biology, art, theatre, 3D printing, cooking, music, coding, networking, circuitry, computer hardware, robot design, programming, circuit board design, servo motor engineering, schematic engineering, upcycling, painting, crafting, DIY projects, baking pastries, and cooking meals.
-Children also study Mandarin and Spanish as part of the language component.
+Kids Elite Club offers daily activities in science, technology, engineering, mathematics, computers, architecture, chemistry, biology, art, theatre, 3D printing, cooking, music, coding, networking, circuitry, computer hardware, robot design, programming, circuit board design, servo motor engineering, schematic engineering, upcycling, painting, crafting, DIY projects, baking pastries, and cooking meals.
+Children also study languages, including Mandarin and Spanish, as part of the program.
+The program includes S.T.E.A.M. learning that combines hands-on work with these subjects.

 • Ages: 5–11 years old

 The leadership team includes Co-Founder and Director Kiki Chen (Mandarin, math, AI), Co-Founder Cesar Hernandez (technology and engineering educator), art teacher Dioselina Martinez, science and engineering teacher Su Fei Lin, cooking and Mandarin teacher Sophy, and engineering technology teacher Malia Chiu.
-Mantao serves as an Emotional Support Dog, and a Robot Dog serves as a Tech Support Dog.
-Kiki Chen holds certifications in Chinese Language Pedagogy and Child Development and has more than a decade of experience teaching Mandarin and Japanese, Cesar Hernandez has more than 20 years of experience as an Infrastructure Engineer in Information Technology, and Su Fei Lin has over 40 years of experience teaching physics and general science.
+Kiki Chen has certifications in Chinese Language Pedagogy and Child Development and more than a decade of experience teaching Mandarin and Japanese.
+Cesar Hernandez has more than 20 years of experience as an Infrastructure Engineer in Information Technology, and Su Fei Lin has over 40 years of experience teaching physics and general science.
+The team also includes an emotional support dog named Mantao, who periodically visits to offer kids comfort, and a Robot Dog described as a Tech Support Dog that enhances learning and fun for children.

 • Ages: 5–11 years old

 The leadership team includes Co-Founder and Director Kiki Chen (Mandarin, math, AI), Co-Founder Cesar Hernandez (technology and engineering educator), art teacher Dioselina Martinez, science and engineering teacher Su Fei Lin, cooking and Mandarin teacher Sophy, and engineering technology teacher Malia Chiu.
-Mantao serves as an Emotional Support Dog, and a Robot Dog serves as a Tech Support Dog.
-Kiki Chen holds certifications in Chinese Language Pedagogy and Child Development and has more than a decade of experience teaching Mandarin and Japanese, Cesar Hernandez has more than 20 years of experience as an Infrastructure Engineer in Information Technology, and Su Fei Lin has over 40 years of experience teaching physics and general science.
+Kiki Chen has certifications in Chinese Language Pedagogy and Child Development and more than a decade of experience teaching Mandarin and Japanese.
+Cesar Hernandez has more than 20 years of experience as an Infrastructure Engineer in Information Technology, and Su Fei Lin has over 40 years of experience teaching physics and general science.
+The team also includes an emotional support dog named Mantao, who periodically visits to offer kids comfort, and a Robot Dog described as a Tech Support Dog that enhances learning and fun for children.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.